 Patrick and I both attended a retreat a year before World Youth Day in Toronto.
 I was 22 and he had just turned 26.
 It was a weekend of prayer and fellowship being held for young leaders who would be working to prepare their parishes for the following year's big event.
 As my sister and I drove to the retreat, we teased each other that with all the young, faithful, Catholic men in attendance, perhaps we'd be meeting our future husbands.
 It was especially funny to me, as after years of resisting, I had finally come to a point where I had told God that I would be more than happy to enter the religious life if that was His will for me.

 My first memory of Patrick was seeing him in the chapel after Mass.
 He was in the pew in front of me and caught my eye as we were exiting.
-One of the girls from my parish noticed the rugby shirt he was wearing (while in the process of "noticing" him).
+One of the girls from my parish noticed the rugby shirt he was wearing.
 She asked him if he played.
 He simply said no, then turned his attention to me.
 "Where are you from?"
 I clumsily grabbed my name tag and showed him the parish listed.
 He smiled and we exchanged some small talk and contact info.
 That was pretty much it until I saw him again two months later.

 Our parish was hosting a celebration of the opening of our newly constructed church.
 We were pretty excited after having attended Mass in a local school gymnasium for a number of years.
 We invited some of our connections from the retreat to attend the first youth Mass.
 When I saw Patrick, my heart jumped.
-He was really warm and friendly, unfortunately the same girl from the retreat was also being "friendly" and I was a little worried that I wouldn't get a chance to get to talk to him.
+He was really warm and friendly, unfortunately another girl was also being "friendly" and I was a little worried that I wouldn't get a chance to get to talk to him.